GeoDE: a Geographically Diverse Evaluation Dataset for Object Recognition: Lessons learned from collecting

 \section{Lessons learned from collecting \appen}

-A key part of this study was to understand if crowd-sourcing images is a viable alternative to web-scraping.
-In this section we detail the challenges faced and the lessons learned in constructing the \appen dataset.
+A key part of this study was to understand if manually taking photographs is a viable alternative to web-scraping.
+In this section we detail the lessons learned in constructing the \appen dataset.

-\smallsec{Getting sufficient images of all object classes} While some object classes expectedly proved more difficult than others (e.g., instances of ``monument'' or ``flag'' were simply hard for workers to find), others surprised us.
-For example, ``stove'' was originally underrepresented until the definition of ``stove'' was clarified to ``any cooking surface either electric, gas, induction.''
-Workers did not always consider their cooking appliance to be a ``stove,'' highlighting a vocabulary challenge unique to geographically diverse data collection.
+\smallsec{Getting sufficient images of all object classes} While some object classes expectedly proved more difficult than others (e.g., ``monument'' or ``flag'' were simply hard for workers to find), others surprised us.
+For example, ``stove'' was originally underrepresented until the definition was clarified to ``any cooking surface either electric, gas, induction.''
+Workers' perception of their cooking appliance as ``stove'' varied, highlighting a vocabulary challenge unique to geographically diverse data collection.

-\smallsec{Multiple copies of images} Two most common categories of error were incorrect images (i.e, having an class other than the one selected) and multiple copies of an image.
-The QA team found that participants often submitted multiple copies of the same object instance from different angles despite clear instructions not to do so.
-Workers also sometimes submitted very similar objects (see \cref{fig:rejected1} (\textit{left}), where there are three hats submitted by the same worker with slightly varying colors).
+\smallsec{Multiple copies of images} Two most common types of error were incorrect images (i.e, not belonging to the class selected) and multiple copies of an image.
+The QA team found that participants often submitted multiple copies of the same object instance from different angles despite instructions not to do so.
+Workers also sometimes submitted very similar objects (examples in supp. mat.), for example, three hats by the same worker with slightly varying colors).
 We filtered out such images.

-\smallsec{Multiple objects per image} For some of the (especially larger and outdoor) object categories, it was difficult to ensure that additional objects were not present.
-For example, we found that images of ``fences'' often have ``trees'' present, and it was not always possible to discern between objects in the foreground and background (see \cref{fig:rejected1} (\emph{right})).
-We found that this was primarily an issue for the ``tree'' class, and thus requested that images that had a significant portion of the image covered by trees are tagged.
+\smallsec{Multiple objects per image} For some of the (especially larger and outdoor) object categories, it was difficult to ensure that other objects were not present, particularly ``trees''.
+For example, we found that images of ``fences'' often have ``trees'' present, and it was not always possible to discern between objects in the foreground and background (examples in supp. mat.).
+Thus, we requested that images that had a significant portion of the image covered by trees be explicitly tagged.
 These additional annotations can be used to filter and remove such images and/or to analyze errors made by a model.